-3. Include a serving of low-fat versions of good quality protein with each meal and snack.
+3. Include a serving of low-fat versions of good quality protein with each meal.

-4. Eat good carbs such as whole grains most, if not all of the time. *Choose unsaturated fats such as olive oil, avocado, nuts and seeds.
+4. Eat good carbs such as whole grains most if not all of the time.

 5. Include fiber foods with each meal so that you get a total of 25-30 grams of fiber each day.